f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/Nutanix/nutanix_community_edition_2.1_installation.rst

 .. figure:: Assets/ce_installation_process_3.png

 A prompt appears to remove CE installation media, Remove the CE installation media depending on your Bare Metal HW (to make sure device does not boot again with installer image).
-Enter the **y** key and press Enter.
+Enter the **Y** key and press Enter.

 .. figure:: Assets/ce_installation_process_4.png